calibancode/shipperizer/README.md

 ## License
 **GPLv3** — you can copy, modify, and redistribute, but derivative work _must stay open_.
 See [LICENSE](https://github.com/calibancode/shipperizer/blob/main/LICENSE) for more details.

+**Disclaimer** — Character assets are © Vivziepop / SpindleHorse Toons, used under fair use for fan purposes.
+This repo is noncommercial and for personal/fan use only.